How To Transfer a Car Title in Wisconsin

 5. Enter Vehicle Details

-You will need to proceed with entering the details of the vehicle.
-This includes specifying the color of the vehicle and the date of the odometer reading.
+Enter the details of the vehicle.
+Specify the color of the vehicle and the date of the odometer reading.
 The VIN you provided should automatically generate the car's make, body style, model year, and vehicle type.

 6. Pay Fees and Tax